Functional style enters a new dimension

 The X-CAT design: A shoe that envelops the moving foot.

-The X-CAT DISC is about essential character, lightweight design, adaptability and performance.
+The X-CAT DISC is about essential character, lightweight design, adaptability, and performance.
 In the spirit of GINA, the designers treated the foot as a kind of chassis in itself.
 They re-engineered the original automotive material to ensure it was breathable and sufficiently durable to meet the needs of a shoe that wraps around the foot in a single piece.
 Uniting beauty and performance, they created a light shoe with a very simple design gesture.

 Automotive design thinking is immediately evident in the proportions that make the material shine - and in the simplicity that prevents it from competing with too many other design features.
 Fine, laser-cut perforations flow across the front of the X-CAT, underlining the impression of motion while adding ventilation.

 Another design cue taken from the original GINA concept is the functional aesthetic of revealing the underlying structure when tightening the shoe.
 The designers also re-thought the concept for the sole and the Puma DISC, applying BMW engineering approaches to add greater precision.
 They viewed the sole as the engine of the foot, the driver of movement.
-This produced a unique design which was inspired by interconnecting gears and integrates both engineered flexibility and interlinked stability.
+This produced a unique design that was inspired by interconnecting gears and integrates both engineered flexibility and interlinked stability.

 The BMW X-CAT DISC will be available in selected Puma stores across the world from July 2016.